charinev/opnc/processes/docs/components/02_provisioning-certificate-pool.md

 It is ensured that the safety precautions of ISO 15118 are complied with, and only trustworthy MOs have granted access.
 In addition, no confidential OEM data, such as the number of available electric vehicles, can be displayed when querying the available OEM Provisioning Certificates.

-Every authorized MO access is granted to all available Provisioning Certificates in the pool.
+Every authorized eMSP access is granted to all available Provisioning Certificates in the pool.

 The Provisioning Certificates of each OEM are separated by access rules.
 The defined access rules prevent access to other OEM containers.
 Each OEM can only manage (create/update/delete) Provisioning Certificates of their company.
 To achieve this, the client credentials of each OEM get white-listed for a list of World manufacturer identifier (WMI) codes (see ISO 3780).